Rap metal: Trap metal

-Trap metal (also known as ragecore, death rap, hardcore trap, industrial trap and scream trap or screamo trap) is a fusion genre that combines elements of trap music and heavy metal, as well as elements of other genres, like industrial and nu metal.
-It is characterized by distorted beats, hip hop flows, harsh vocals, and down tuned heavy metal guitars.
-Bones has been considered by Kerrang! to be one of the earliest practitioners of the genre, performing trap metal tracks beginning around 2014.
+Trap metal (also known as ragecore, death rap, hardcore trap, industrial trap and scream rap) is a subgenre of trap music that features elements and inspiration from various metal and hardcore punk genres, as well as elements of other genres, like industrial and nu metal.
+It is characterized by distorted beats, hip hop flows, harsh vocals, and can also sometimes feature guitar riffs that are either sampled, synthesized or recorded by an actual guitarist.
+Bones has been considered by Kerrang! to be one of the earliest practitioners of the genre, releasing tracks that could be considered "trap metal" beginning around 2014.
 British rapper Scarlxrd is often associated with the genre and is considered a pioneer of trap metal.
 WQHT described OG Maco's 2014 eponymous EP as being a part of the genre's early development.
-Other artists associated with trap metal include Dropout Kings, Bone Crew, Ghostemane, ZillaKami, Fever 333, Ho99o9, City Morgue, Kid Bookie, Kim Dracula, Backxwash, Denzel Curry, and $uicideboy$, as well as the early careers of XXXTentacion, 6ix9ine and Ski Mask the Slump God.
+Other artists associated with trap metal include Dropout Kings, Bone Crew, Ghostemane, ZillaKami, Fever 333, Ho99o9, City Morgue, Kid Bookie, Kim Dracula, Backxwash, Banshee, Denzel Curry, and $uicideboy$, as well as the early careers of XXXTentacion, 6ix9ine and Ski Mask the Slump God.

-The stylistic influences of trap metal vary widely, with some artists such as City Morgue and Ho99o9 drawing influence from hardcore punk, while other artists such as Ghostemane have pioneered their own sounds with influences from genres including black metal, gothic rock, industrial metal, and emo.
+The stylistic influences of trap metal vary widely, with some artists such as City Morgue and Ho99o9 drawing influence from hardcore punk, while other artists such as Ghostemane have pioneered their own sounds with influences from genres including gothic rock, industrial metal, black metal and emo.